10 Things You Need to Know About Shelties

 4. Shelties Are The 6th Most Intelligent Dog Breed

 Oh boy, Shelties are smart dogs!
-Some more than others, of course, but they all seem to have this attentiveness that's unmatched by many other breeds.
-Shelties are the sixth most intelligent dog breed.
+While each individual varies, they all seem to have this attentiveness that's unmatched by most other breeds.
+Shelties are the sixth most intelligent dog breed overall, and the #1 smartest amongst small dog breeds.
 So what does this mean for your relationship with your Sheltie?

 It means they can learn new commands in as little as five repetitions and excel at performing tricks and agility.
 Training your Sheltie as a puppy can be very rewarding and heaps of fun.
-Other dogs will seem resoundingly dumb once you've had a good conversation with a Sheltie.
+Many other breeds will seem out-of-tune once you've had a good conversation with a Sheltie.

 Having a smart dog comes with responsibility, though.
 It means you need to keep him busy: daily walks with lots of smells, time off the leash, socializing with other dogs (and humans) and games around the house.